 Sharing knowledge automatically

 You can also automate communication for important updates.
 For instance, you could create a rule like, "When a new page with the 'Meeting Notes' template is published, generate a summary and email it to the project leads."
-This keeps everyone in the loop without adding another manual task to someone's plate.
+This keeps everyone in the loop without adding another manual task to your plate.

 Connecting docs to tasks